velodrome-finance/slipstream/script/README.md

 Command:

+As of 2024, gas estimation for foundry on L2s continues to be inaccurate.
+You will need `--legacy --with-gas-price 2500000` if you wish to not overpay L2 gas.
+For non-create transactions, `--gas-estimate-multiplier 200` must be used as gas estimation is incorrect for these as well.

 ```
 forge script script/DeployCL.s.sol:DeployCL --broadcast --slow --rpc-url optimism --verify -vvvv
 forge script script/DeploySugarHelper.s.sol:DeploySugarHelper --broadcast --slow --rpc-url optimism --verify -vvvv